PiotrKrzastek/PiotrKrzastek/README.md

 ## Hi, my name is Piotr Krząstek 👋
 Aspiring Full-Stack Web Developer | Python & Flask Enthusiast

 I am an aspiring web developer coding in Python using Flask.
-Passionate about programming since I was young Currently working on Ekonomik school inventory system and building my portfolio piece by piece.
+Passionate about programming since I was young.
+Currently working on Ekonomik school inventory system and building my portfolio piece by piece.
 Mainly a back-end developer but hoping to improve my front-end skills to become a full-fledged full-stack developer!